grindsa/dkb-robo/README.md

 - link - link to get transactions for a specific account - see former step if you do not know how to get it
 - type - account type (either "account" or "creditcard") - see former step if you do not know how to get it
 - date_from - start date in European notation (DD.MM.YYYY)
 - date_to - end date in European notation (DD.MM.YYYY)
+- transaction_type - optional: "booked" (default if not specified) or "reserved" ("vorgemerkt")

 this method returns a list of transactions in the below format